mattTea/Portfolio/projects/takeaway.md

 **What I found difficult and want to work on more...**

-- As mentioned above, keeping things as simple as possible in my methods, so that I can keep things flexibile (not hard-coded), which helps set context and simple test assertiona
+- As mentioned above, keeping things as simple as possible in my methods, so that I can keep things flexibile (not hard-coded), which helps set context and simple test assertions